donejs/donejs/docs/place-my-order.md

 </html>
 ```

-Here we make a `switch` statement that checks for the current `page` property, then progressively load the component with [can-import]() and initializes it.
+Here we make a `switch` statement that checks for the current `page` property (part of the AppViewModel that makes up the scope object of this template) then progressively loads the component with [can-import](http://canjs.com/2.3-pre/docs/can%7Cview%7Cstache%7Csystem.import.html) and initializes it.

 Setting `can-tag="pmo-loading"` inserts a `<pmo-loading>` loading indicator while the import is in progress.
+A can-import's view model is a promise object, so once it is done loading, it sets its `state` property to `resolved`.

-Now, if we reload [http://localhost:8080/](http://localhost:8080/), we can see the header and the home component and be able to navigate to the different pages through the header.
+Now if we reload [http://localhost:8080/](http://localhost:8080/), we can see the header and the home component and be able to navigate to the different pages through the header.

 ## Getting and Displaying Data from the Server

-[can-connect](http://connect.canjs.com/) is a powerful data layer that allows our application to connect to the RESTful API that we set up with `place-my-order-api`.
+In this next part, we'll connect to the RESTful API that we set up with `place-my-order-api`, using the powerful data layer provided by [can-connect](http://connect.canjs.com/).

 ### Creating a restaurants connection

-At the beginning of this guide we set up a REST API at [http://localhost:7070](http://localhost:7070) and later told `can-serve` to proxy it to [http://localhost:8080/api](http://localhost:8080/api).
-To get the restaurant data from [http://localhost:8080/api/restaurants](http://localhost:8080/api/restaurants) we need to create a restaurant supermodel:
+At the beginning of this guide we set up a REST API at [http://localhost:7070](http://localhost:7070) and told `can-serve` to proxy it to [http://localhost:8080/api](http://localhost:8080/api).

+To manage the restaurant data located at [http://localhost:8080/api/restaurants](http://localhost:8080/api/restaurants), we'll create a restaurant supermodel:

 ```js
 donejs generate supermodel restaurant
 ```

 Answer the question about the URL endpoint with `/api/restaurants` and the name of the id property with `_id`.

-We now created a model and fixtures (for testing without an API) with a folder structure like this:
+We have now created a model and fixtures (for testing without an API) with a folder structure like this:

 ```
 ├── node_modules